The most statistically vulnerable youth in the U.S. today are foster kids who have aged out of the system.

 Learn more details about how the program works.

-Currently, Youth Villages offers Transitional Living to young adults in Alabama, Georgia, Massachusetts, Mississippi, North Carolina and Tennessee.
+Currently, Youth Villages offers Transitional Living to young adults in Georgia, Massachusetts, Mississippi, North Carolina and Tennessee.

 This program counts on the generosity of friends of Youth Villages.
 Click to see list of our Transitional Living partners.